 Khabarovsk is the largest city in the Russian Far East, located 30 kilometers from the Chinese border, at the crossing of the Amur and Ussuri Rivers, about 800 kilometers from Vladivostok and 8415 kilometers from Moscow.
 Khabarovsk- is one of the oldest cities in the Amur region.
 It was founded in 1858.

 Today, Khabarovsk is a major administrative, industrial, and cultural center of the Russian Far East.
 Its population is about 600.000 inhabitants.

-Khabarovsk climate is pleasant all year round with bright colors of autumn, warm summer, snowy winter and sunny spring.
+Khabarovsk is one of the sunniest and greenest cities in Russia.
+The climate is pleasant all year round with bright colors of autumn, warm summer, snowy winter and sunny spring.

 There are several theaters, including Drama Theater, Musical Comedy Theater, Young Spectators' Theater, Triada Theater (Pantomime), White Theater, Puppet Theater, Circus and Philharmonic hall.
 You can enjoy by the Far Easternwild animals, (including tigers, bears and wolves) in the Zoo Garden., to get acquainted with the culture of small indigenous people at Sikachi Alyan Nanai village and to admire by the cruise along the great Amur river.

 Broad Amur River is especially well viewed from the observation deck at the city’s Cliff with gentle hills, an incredible abundance of vegetation, and the 19th-century mansions.
 Khabarovsk is also known for its monuments, numerous museums, theaters, magnificent embankments, parks, and squares.
 All this creates a special leisure atmosphere in the city.
 Besides, Khabarovsk is famous for its cleanliness and landscaping, so it’s worth a visit.